Red Sox vs. Yankees Player Props Betting Odds

-Gleyber Torres is among the players with prop bets available when the Boston Red Sox and the New York Yankees meet at Fenway Park on Saturday (at 7:15 PM ET).
+Oddsmakers have listed player props for Alex Verdugo and others when the Boston Red Sox host the New York Yankees at Fenway Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!